digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/lifecycling/intermediated-lifecycling.rst

 =================================================

 The parties who sign the
-:ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` contract (the requestors)
+:ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` contract (the instructor
-can exercise the ``Cancel`` choice of the
-:ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` to cancel all associated
+and consenters) can exercise the ``Cancel`` choice of the :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` to cancel all associated :ref:`Instructions <type-daml-finance-interface-settlement-instruction-instruction-30569>` atomically.
-:ref:`Instructions <type-daml-finance-interface-settlement-instruction-instruction-30569>`
-atomically.

-Parties who are not a requestor can prevent settlement by not approving / allocating their instructions (since a batch is only successful if the settlement instructions are fully allocated and approved).
+Settlement can be obstructed if the responsible parties do not carry out their duties to allocate and approve the settlement instructions, as the success of a batch hinges on these actions being completed.